Medically reviewed by Drugs.com. Last updated on Jun 10, 2023.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Precautions While Using cobimetinib
+Precautions while using cobimetinib

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood tests will be needed to check for unwanted effects.
-Your doctor may decrease your dose if unwanted effects occur.

 Call your doctor right away if you have a severe skin rash (especially if it covers a large area of your body), acne, or redness, blisters, swelling, peeling, or tenderness of the hands or feet.
-These may be symptoms of a serious skin problem.
+These may be symptoms of a serious skin reaction.

 Check with your doctor right away if blurred vision, loss of vision, or any change in vision occurs during treatment.
 These could be symptoms of a serious eye problem.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.